craws/OpenAtlas/sphinx/source/features.rst

 Model
 -----
 The data model specifies the structure in which the information is stored within the database.
-The use of an ontology, for example, allows the data to be combined more easily with information from other projects and is consistent with the `FAIR principles <https://www.go-fair.org/fair-principles/>`_.
+The use of an ontology allows the data to be combined more easily with information from other projects and is consistent with the `FAIR principles <https://www.go-fair.org/fair-principles/>`_.